-Students are also encouraged to develop and apply conceptual, practical and reflective skills to demonstrate entrepreneurship and innovation.
-Students are given opportunities to integrate the knowledge and skills acquired and consolidate their learning (e.g. making use of the knowledge and skills acquired in simulated customer service environment and job-seeking scenario).
+Students are given opportunities to consolidate their learning and demonstrate entrepreneurship and innovation (e.g. making use of the knowledge and skills acquired in simulated customer service environment and job-seeking scenario).

 9. Curriculum Pillars of Applied Learning

 Through related contexts, students have different learning opportunities, for example: